-The reason that so many affiliates diversify too early in their careers is because it is easy to do.
-Once you have built one site it's easy to build another.
+The reason that so many affiliates diversify too early in their careers is that it is easy to do.
+Once you have built one site, it's easy to build another.

 Resist the temptation to increase your site count until you are making enough money to be able to outsource and manage your resources.